Start Your Real Asia Experience

-Our mission is to provide the most educational and engaging Asia travel experience for our clients.
+Since 2005, our mission has been to provide our clients with the most educational and engaging Asia travel experience.

 We believe that it is principally through travel that one can gain fresh perspectives and understanding in the world we live in.
-Our goal is to share our passion for Asia with our clients and to utilize travel as a means to deepen the understanding between us and the destinations we visit.
+Our goal is to share our passion for Asia and its diverse cultures with US teachers and students, and to utilize travel as a means to deepen the understanding between us and the destinations we visit.

 Business School Study Trips